 Tip #5: Cut Down Draughts

-An errant wind on your deck can turn a cooler night into downright misery.
-If you find that the wind tends to come from the same direction, consider installing something to cut it down – such as some box cedars or a trellis.
+An errant wind on your deck can turn a cooler afternoon or night on a vinyl patio or deck into downright misery.
+If you find that the wind tends to come from the same direction, consider installing something to cut it down – such as some box cedars, bamboo screen, or a trellis.

 Tip #6: Brighten Up with Plants

-Sometimes your vinyl deck or patio can feel cold, but it’s just a matter of adding some color!
+Sometimes your vinyl deck or patio can feel cold, but it’s just a matter of adding some colour!
 Find hearty plants that can add a dash of red, purple, or deep green through the fall and winter so your deck feels a bit less dreary.
-While you are at it, include more color in your deck furniture, purchase some colorful throw cushions, or add some wall art, so your deck feels more like an extension of your home.
+While you are at it, include more colour in your deck furniture, purchase some colourful throw cushions, or add some wall art, so your deck feels more like an extension of your home.

 Tip #7: A New Vinyl Membrane & Vinyl Deck Railings

 For older decks and patios, consider replacing the vinyl deck surface with something new.
-Regardless of the color or pattern you choose, replacing your vinyl membrane and installing new railings can make your patio or deck space feel more inviting, so you’ll be more likely to use it throughout the year.
-Choose a color that complements your home, but also feels inviting.
+Regardless of the colour or pattern you choose, replacing your vinyl membrane and installing new railings can make your patio or deck space feel more inviting, so you’ll be more likely to use it throughout the year.
+Choose a colour that complements your home, but also feels inviting.

 Hint: Our Tufdek™ designer “plank” designs have the look and feel of real wood, without the maintenance!